SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

 Differentiable simulation provides gradients in physical systems for learning, control, and inverse problems.
 Leveraging recent advances in automatic differentiation methods~\cite{pytorch,team2016theano,hu2019taichi,bellCppAD,jax2018github,ceres-solver}, a number of differentiable physics engines have been proposed to solve system identification and control problems~\cite{degrave2019differentiable,hu2019taichi,NEURIPS2018_842424a1,geilinger2020add,qiao2020scalable,heiden2021neuralsim,escidoc:3221511,schenck2018spnets,NEURIPS2019_28f0b864,hu2019chainqueen,qiao2020scalable,holl2019learning,geilinger2020add}.

-An alternative approach towards a differentiable physics engine is to approximate physics with neural networks.
-Instead of leveraging the first principles of Newtonian mechanics, a neural network is learned from data~\cite{battaglia2016interaction, chang2016compositional, mrowca2018flexible}.
-Approximate simulation by neural networks is implicitly differentiable, but the learned networks might not satisfy the physical dynamics.
-The simulation quality may also corrupt outside the training data distribution.
-Another line of works addresses these issues by augmenting the simulation with neural networks. ~\citet{ajay2018augmenting} augment non-differentiable physics engines with learned models to mitigate the sim-to-real gap but the network for residual dynamics is trained via supervised learning. ~\citet{heiden2020neuralsim} develop a hybrid differentiable simulation that allows the neural network to connect to any variables in the simulation of TinyDiff~\cite{heiden2021neuralsim}.
+An alternative approach towards a differentiable physics engine is to approximate physics with neural networks leveraging data-driven approaches.
+Instead of leveraging the first principles of Newtonian mechanics, neural network models are learned from data~\cite{battaglia2016interaction, chang2016compositional, mrowca2018flexible}.
+These neural networks are implicitly differentiable, but the learned networks might not satisfy the physical dynamics.
+The simulation quality may also degenerate beyond the training data distribution.
+Another line of works addresses these issues by augmenting the simulation with neural networks. ~\citet{ajay2018augmenting} augmented non-differentiable physics engines with learned models to mitigate the sim-to-real gap. ~\citet{heiden2020neuralsim} developed a complicated hybrid differentiable simulation that allows the neural network to connect to any variables in the simulation of TinyDiff~\cite{heiden2021neuralsim}.
 Although~\citet{heiden2020neuralsim} explicitly utilizes the differentiation operations, such arbitrary hybrid combination requires expertise and efforts to search for an appropriate neural network design option.
 In this work, we adopt the Nimble simulation~\cite{werling2021fast} and augment the differentiable simulation with neural networks to address the sim-to-real gap while taking advantage of the differentiation to develop manipulation policies.